 It may be necessary to transfer your personal information outside the EEA or to an international organisation in order to provide some of our legal services to you.
 If this is necessary the identity of any third countries that your personal data may be transferred to will be made known to you.

 These countries do not have same data protection laws as the United Kingdom and EEA.
-However, any transfer will be subject to methods as permitted under the General Data Protection Regulation.
+However, any transfer will be subject to methods as permitted under the GDPR.
 These safeguards are designed to protect your privacy rights and provide you with remedies in the unlikely event that your personal information is misused.
-You are entitled to obtain a copy of the safeguards; they can be made available to you from Michael Ainsworth.
+You are entitled to obtain a copy of these safeguards which can be obtained from Michael Ainsworth.

 How long will we store your personal data

-Under the General Data Protection Regulation, you have a number of important rights that you can exercise free of charge.
+Under the GDPR, you have a number of important rights that you can exercise free of charge.
 In summary, these rights are: